f5devcentral/f5-velos-training/docs/initial_setup_of_velos_system_controllers.rst

     ]
     }

-Below is the exmaple for putting **2/mgmt0** into the mgmt-aggr LAG.
+Below is the example for putting **2/mgmt0** into the mgmt-aggr LAG.

 .. code-block:: bash